anenadic/2024-03-18-manchester-intermediate-swc/index.md

   They should have a few specific software packages installed (listed at the <a href="https://uomresearchit.github.io/python-intermediate-development-nerc/setup.html">setup page</a>).
 </p>

-{% comment %}
-ACCESSIBILITY

-Modify the block below if there are any barriers to accessibility or special instructions.
-{% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong>
-{% if online == "false" %}
   We are committed to making this workshop accessible to everybody.
 The teaching room is wheelchair accessible and accessible restrooms are available.
-{% else %}
-  We are dedicated to providing a positive and accessible learning environment for all.
-Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
 </p>
-{% endif %}

 <p id="coc">
   <strong>Code of Conduct:</strong>
 Everyone who participates in the workshop is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 Please get in touch with the workshop contact in case of any incidents.
 </p>

-{% comment %}
-CONTACT EMAIL ADDRESS

-Display the contact email address set in the configuration file.
-{% endcomment %}
 <p id="contact">
   <strong>Contact:</strong>
   Please email